zzyzxlab/tao.js/packages/docs/src/content/client-react/README.md

 The `Reactor`'s `Provider` will react to AppCon changes and tell the `Reactor` which `Component` to render or none if the AppCon doesn't call for one.

+## More Details

+Now that we have an overall understanding of how to integrate tao.js into our React Apps, we can follow the [Provider](provider.md) and [Reactor](reactor.md) guides to learn more about them individually.